Armour/vue-typescript-admin-mock-server/README.md

 ## Overview

-The js code in this project is generated from typescript version code located at [here](https://github.com/Armour/vue-typescript-admin-template/tree/full-features/mock)
+The js code under `mock` folder in this project was generated from the typescript source code located at [here](https://github.com/Armour/vue-typescript-admin-template/tree/full-features/mock)

 ## Set up